BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

 SSKR sharding allow you to make a backup of your key that's not easily susceptible to attacks.
 You shard your key, you give out the shares to friends and family (or maintain them in separate locations of your own), and then if you ever lose your key you can reconstruct it by recovering a threshold of shares.

 To create SSKR shares of your seed, go to the seed view, "Authenticate" to access your "Encrypted Data" and choose "Backup".
 Then select the "Backup as SSKR Multi-Share" option.
-We suggest you leave the format as "Gordian Envelope", because it includes metadata such as your seed's name and notes that might be virtal when you restore it, but you could alternatively use the legacy `ur:crypto-sskr` format.
+We suggest you leave the format as "Gordian Envelope", because it includes metadata such as your seed's name and notes that might be vital when you restore it, but you could alternatively use the legacy `ur:sskr` format.
 Afterward, you can set a number of groups, a number of shares, and a number of thresholds to define your sharding.
 A number of default presets will probably suit you needs:

 * **1 of 1:** A method for backing up your seed using just one share.
 It's very similar to backing up the Bytewords for the seed.
 * **2 of 3:** Use this if you're not sure: it's probably the most common methodology.
 Place your three shares in three locations (or with three people) and then reconstruct by recovering two of them.